Summer in Warsaw: things to do in Warsaw in the summertime

 Famous summer outdoor piano recitals in the Łazienki Royal Park (FREE)

 From mid-May until the end of September.
-Location: Royal Łazienki Garden, the area next to the Chopin Monument, closer entrance – from Aleje Ujazdowskie Street.
+Location: Royal Łazienki Garden, next to the Chopin Monument, closer entrance – from Aleje Ujazdowskie Street.
 The exact location of recitals on Google Maps.
-Famous outdoor piano recitals of Chopin music in the Łazienki Royal Park are back every season from mid-May.
+Famous outdoor piano recitals of Chopin music in the Łazienki Royal Park are back from May 11.
 Next to the monument of Fryderyk Chopin, in the park, there is a piano on which Chopin’s music is played by award-winning pianists from Poland and abroad.
-Every Sunday, 2 concerts: 12 pm and 4 pm.
+Starting from May 11, there are two concerts: at 12 pm and 4 pm every Sunday.
 Free entrance.
 Our tips in English on visiting the Łazienki Royal Park.

 Orange Warsaw Festival